wargio/naxsi/docs/integration_with_naxsi.md

 ![Munin Integration](assets/munin_integration.png "Munin Integration")

-Use this plugin in Munin to monitor the number of times your NAXSI firewall is triggered by rule violations.
+Munin provides a plugin for monitoring NAXSI, specifically the rules that are triggered.
 This approach lets you experiment with different rules and whitelists while in [learning mode](directives.md#learningmode), then activate the WAF once confident enough about its configuration.

 ### Links